-One of things that everybody seeks in life is for others to like them.
+One of the things that everybody seeks in life is for others to like them.
 There are 7 ways that the FBI behavior experts say you can do to get people to like you.
 Once you get people to like you, you can then build rapport with them through a few other methods.
-These tips can be used by sales people, telemarketers, and many other people in hundreds of different professions.
+These tips can be used by salespeople, telemarketers, and many other people in hundreds of different professions.
 Many professions benefit from building rapport with their customers and coworkers.

 Seek Someone Else’s Thoughts and Opinions without Judging Them

 This is the number one strategy that you should keep in the forefront of your mind.
 You can use this strategy with everyone you speak to, non-judgmental validation is key to getting people to like you.
 Once you have received the person’s thoughts and opinions, you can then build rapport through discussing those thoughts and opinions without judging the person’s input.
 Non-judgmental validation does not require you to agree with the other person, you just need to understand their opinions.

 Suspend Your Ego to Make People Love You

 Although a majority of people are dying to tell people how wrong they are in their point of view on the world and how they are right in their own viewpoint.
 This is ineffective in making people like you and completely kills any ability to build rapport right away.
 As hard as it can be to not one-up those around you and tell them how wrong they are, just don’t do it.